- About DuckStation for Windows

 - Go to Settings > Display.

 - In the Adapter dropdown selection , select your video card.
 If you don't have a good video card, selecting it here may not do anything to boost performance.

-You can also change the resolution manually in the settings by going to Settings > Enhancement Settings > Internal Resolution Scale, as shown here .
+You can set the resolution in the settings by going to Settings > Enhancements > Internal Resolution Scale, as shown here .

 Enabling PGXP corrections

 'PGXP corrections' are the hottest feature of modern PlayStation 1 emulators.
 The original PlayStation 1 wasn't designed to be upscaled to high resolutions.
 So when PlayStation 1 emulators upscale graphics, you begin to notice obvious faults in the 3D animation and 3D texturing.